killer-r2d2/therkiller/content/blog/dental-care-goes-headless.md

 ---
-title: Dental Care goes headless
+title: Dental Care and headless?
 description: Discover how leveraging Nuxt3, Tailwind CSS, and Strapi transformed the online presence of a dental practice.
 author: '@bruno'
 dates: